tkonolige/incubator-tvm/docs/dev/index.rst

 Importantly, a tensor expression itself is not a self-contained function that can be stored into IRModule.
 Instead, it is a fragment of IR that we can stitch together to build an IRModule.

 `te/schedule` provides a collection of scheduling primitives to control the function being generated.
-In the future, we might bring some of these scheduling components to the a `tir::PrimFunc` itself.
+In the future, we might bring some of these scheduling components to the `tir::PrimFunc` itself.

 .. toctree::
    :maxdepth: 1